 Charles Francis Brush was an American engineer, inventor, businessman and philanthropist.
 He is credited with the invention of the first electric generator in history.
 The generator is a device that converts mechanical energy into electrical energy for use in an external circuit.
 The first electromagnetic generator, the Faraday disk, was invented in 1831 by British scientist Michael Faraday.

 This simple, basic device revolutionized almost every aspect of people's lives around the world.
+It works by converting the driving force (mechanical energy), in this case, the movement of the magnet moving back and forth, into electricity.
 Generators provide almost all the energy for power grids.
 Many motors can be mechanically driven to generate electricity; they often make manual generators acceptable.

 A power plant, also known as a power station or generating station, is an industrial facility for generating electrical energy.
 In Canada alone, and in 1888, approximately 200 electric companies depended on hydropower for at least part of their electricity generation.
 Around the same time that hydropower was gaining popularity, inventors were also discovering how to use windmills of the past to generate electricity for the future.
 For example, in the 1870s Siemens used electromagnetic dynamos to power electric arc furnaces for the production of metals and other materials.
 Ferranti designed the Deptford power plant for the London Electric Supply Corporation in 1887 using an alternating current system.